Falabella Logo

 Falabella LogoFalabella Logo PNG

-Lightness, beauty, and grace, present in the emblem, show how the company manages all stores and outlets masterly.
+Lightness, beauty, and grace, present in the emblem, show how the company masterfully manages all its stores and outlets.
 The Falabella logo signifies a master of his craft who knows the taste of life and how to live beautifully.

 Falabella: Brand overview